jenny0741/final_project/README.md

  ## Data Visualization

  For the data visualization, the program Tableau was chosen.
-Visualization will present demographics data in relation to the diagnosis of the patient (having heart disease or not).
-A separate storyboard will display medical data vs. the diagnosis of the patient.
-These two storyboards will be used in parallel in visualizing possible trends that will aid in performing an accurate diagnosis of heart disease.

  Visualization Link: